xpxdx/pulumi-getting-started-azure/how-pulumi-works-azure/README.md

 # How Pulumi Works (on Azure)

-An example adapted for Azure from the Pulumi documentation page "[How Pulumi Works][1]" and the "Get Started - Azure[2]" guide.
+An example adapted for Azure from the Pulumi documentation page "[How Pulumi Works][1]" and the "[Get Started - Azure][2]" guide.
 A toy project to demonstrate basic developer workflow.

 <!-- TOC -->
 - [How Pulumi Works (on Azure)](#how-pulumi-works-on-azure)